 The macroeconomic environment for South African banks remains difficult.
-Challenges include a weak immediate gross domestic product ("GDP") growth prospects and ongoing constraints on investment by government, businesses and households.
+Challenges include weak immediate gross domestic product ("GDP") growth prospects and ongoing constraints on investment by government, businesses and households.
 South African households remained burdened by high levels of debt, sluggish personal disposable income growth and rising inflation.
-Growth in spending has remained weak in response to these adverse factors as well as to lower levels of unsecured lending to households as credit providers tightened their lending practices.
+Growth in spending has remained weak in response to these adverse factors as well as to lower levels of unsecured lending to households as credit providers tightened lending practices.
 Slow economic growth also constrained activity in the business banking environment.
-Lacklustre fixed investment growth and labour disruption contributed to a relatively subdued economic performance, with GDP growth reaching approximately 1.5 per cent. during 2014.
-Interest rate increases and the higher cost of food and basic services placed further strain on households.
+Lacklustre fixed investment and consumer spending growth contributed to a relatively subdued economic performance, with GDP growth reaching 1.3 per cent. during 2015.
+High interest rates and high cost of food and basic services placed further strain on households.

-The Bank's financial performance has been and is likely to remain closely linked to the rate of economic growth in South Africa in particular, and other countries in which it operates.
+The Issuer's financial performance has been and is likely to remain closely linked to the rate of economic growth in South Africa, in particular, and other countries in which it operates.

-Any deterioration in economic conditions in South Africa or the other countries in which the Bank operates, could materially adversely affect SBSA's borrowers and contractual counterparties which may in turn adversely affect the Bank's business, financial condition, results of operations or business.
+Any deterioration in economic conditions in South Africa or the other countries in which the Issuer operates, could materially adversely affect SBSA's borrowers and contractual counterparties which may in turn adversely affect the Issuer's business, financial condition, results of operations or business.